 First, I read an article called The Direction of Sound, which explains the interplay between time lag, wavelength, and tone.
 This all makes perfect sense, but it's not always so easy in practice.

-Then, in another article I came across about auditory perception, the writer states that a listener can acquire more information about the direction of a sound by moving his or her head, adjusting the orientation until the source of the sound seems to be located out front, where a human's localization sensitivity is greatest.
-So if searchers stop moving and take time to call back and forth with the subject, turning our heads as we listen to each call, this would be better than continuing to move while exchanging shouts or whistle blows with the person/s we're trying to locate.
+Then, in another article I came across about auditory perception, the writer states that a listener can acquire more information about the direction of a sound by moving their head, adjusting the orientation until the source of the sound seems to be located out front, where a human's localization sensitivity is greatest.

-I also found an electronic device--a "bionic" ear with a booster dish--which is said to increase sound by up to 40 decibels and apparently is highly directional, allowing the user to locate the source of a sound.
+I also found an electronic device, a "bionic" ear with a booster dish, which is said to increase sound by up to 40 decibels and apparently is highly directional, allowing the user to locate the source of a sound.
 Search and rescue is listed as one of its intended uses; however, I've been unable as of yet to find any comments or reviews by a SAR team that's used this technology.

 During one search I was on in the company of a SAR K-9, the handler closely watched his dog's ears each time we heard a shout somewhere in the distance.
 Just as the dog heard the sound, her ears would twitch in a particular direction.
 Her handler told me this was a very good indication of the direction the sound was coming from.